memfault/interrupt/_drafts/firmware-update-architecture.md

     printf("Booting slot %d\n", slot);
     image_start(hdr);
 }

+// No image found, go into DFU mode
 ```

 Here our approach to locating images is simple: we use hardcoded "slots" where